kcp-dev/kcp/docs/workspaces.md

 ## System Workspaces

 System workspaces are local to a shard and are named in the pattern `system:<system-workspace-name>`.
-They are only accessible via a shard-local admin user, and there is neither a definition via a ClusterWorkspace, nor is there any validation of requests that thet system workspace exists.
+They are only accessible to a shard-local admin user, and there is neither a definition via a ClusterWorkspace, nor is there any validation of requests that thet system workspace exists.